shohinikundu/shohinikundu.github.io/_pages/about.md

   - /about.html
 ---

-I am a recent PhD from the University of Chicago Booth School of Business.
+I am an assistant professor of finance at the UCLA Anderson School of Management.
 My primary research interests are financial intermediation, regulation, corporate finance, and macroeconomics.
-I have a secondary interest in entrepreneurship and emerging market finance.

-I will be joining the UCLA Anderson School of Management as an Assistant Professor of Finance from July 2021.